 How does the Torrey Pines and La Jolla biotech cluster shape San Diego chauffeur dispatch?

 The Torrey Pines Mesa biotech cluster concentrates a meaningful share of US-headquartered biotech and pharma research operations in a roughly five-mile corridor along North Torrey Pines Road and the broader UTC, Sorrento Valley, and La Jolla research-park footprint.
 The cluster's account base includes major biotech operators, the Scripps Research Institute, the Salk Institute for Biological Studies, the broader UC San Diego medical-research footprint, and the contract-research organization base serving the San Diego biotech corridor.
 The chauffeur-dispatch implication is twofold.
 First, the freight pattern runs structurally distinct from downtown San Diego routings: a downtown San Diego to Torrey Pines transfer bills 25 to 45 minutes one-way against the 13-mile geometry, and SAN-airport-to-Torrey-Pines transfers run 25 to 40 minutes against the 14-mile distance.
 Second, biotech confidentiality protocols on principal-tier dispatch — non-disclosure expectations on chauffeur-employment terms, named-driver retention preferences for biotech assignments, and dispatch-desk visibility into vehicle routing — run materially tighter than the standard corporate-account profile.
-Operators with material biotech exposure (Carey, EmpireCLS, Five Star Limousine, and Detailed Drivers on the cross-city extension) all maintain NDA-compliant chauffeur-employment frameworks; programs supporting biotech sponsors with material Torrey Pines cadence should validate the operator's NDA posture before contracting.
+Operators with material biotech exposure (Five Star Limousine, Carey International, and Detailed Drivers on the cross-city extension) all maintain NDA-compliant chauffeur-employment frameworks; programs supporting biotech sponsors with material Torrey Pines cadence should validate the operator's NDA posture before contracting.

 How does the Coronado and downtown defense-contractor base shape San Diego corporate dispatch?